Review the following Frequently Asked Questions to learn more about the EPD Workshop in Development Practice.

 How are EPD workshop projects developed?

 Workshop projects are developed over the summer based on discussions with potential clients and input received from students.
-Each year there are a number of returning clients who wish to do a follow up project or who may propose a brand new topic.
-In the spring, EPD concentration surveys first-year students to learn about their interests in possible topics and clients.
+Each year there are a number of returning clients who wish to do a follow-up project or who may propose a brand new topic.
+In the spring, the EPD concentration surveys first-year students to learn about their interests in possible topics and clients.
 Students interested in developing a workshop project should contact Eugenia McGill, the EPD Workshop Director, at firstname.lastname@example.org.

 What can I expect from my EPD workshop?